 Staff Training & Continuing Education Policy

-Updated and Approved 9/23

 Because providing quality services to blind Iowans is a priority of our agency, we are committed to staff training and continuing education.
 All IDB staff will participate in staff training that consists of blindness skills and philosophy training as outlined in section 1, a new staff seminar and shadowing of staff in different work units as outlined in section 2, and continuing education as outlined in section3.

 Staff members who do not successfully complete these requirements will not be retained beyond their probationary period.
-Continuing education requirements will be included in staff member’s IPPE and completion of continuing education requirements will be required to meet expectations.
+Continuing education requirements will be included in staff member’s IPPE.

 Section 1: Blindness Skills & Philosophy Training